 With a rich history deeply rooted in aviation innovation and production, the bi-state St. Louis region is home to five airports that are driving the region’s economy and global aerospace manufacturing and service companies, making it one of the top Aerospace and Aviation Ecosystems in the nation.

-This vibrant sector of the region’s economy is a magnet for continued investments, with an estimated $5 billion in projects planned over the next five to 10 years by the airports and their major tenants.
+This vibrant sector of the region’s economy is a magnet for continued investments, with an estimated $5 billion being invested in recently completed projects and those to be delivered over the next five to 10 years by the airports and their major tenants.
 Those investments will create additional job opportunities in our region as demand grows for construction workers to deliver the new facilities; skilled tradesmen to help build, maintain and repair aircraft and their components; airport operations personnel; and the many positions in other industries impacted by the ripple effects of this growth.

 Noteworthy Metrics

-• 49 aerospace manufacturing businesses that combined account for nearly 17,300 employees (NAICS 3364: Aerospace Product and Parts Manufacturing).
+- 62 aerospace manufacturing businesses* that combined account for more than 18,330 employees.
+(NAICS 3364: Aerospace Product and Parts Manufacturing)

-• Boeing Aerospace Company and Gulfstream Aerospace Corp. are expanding in the region, adding almost 1,000 new jobs
+- Boeing Aerospace Company, Gulfstream Aerospace Corp. and West Star Aviation are expanding in the region, adding almost 1,000 new jobs.

 Collaborating for Growth